3 13 As A Decimal

 Practical Applications and Rounding

 In practical situations, we often work with rounded approximations of repeating decimals.
 The level of accuracy required depends on the context.
-As an example, if calculating the cost of 3 items priced at 1/13 of a dollar, you'd need a precise decimal representation, possibly rounded to several decimal places to account for cents.
+Take this: if calculating the cost of 3 items priced at 1/13 of a dollar, you'd need a precise decimal representation, possibly rounded to several decimal places to account for cents.

 Frequently Asked Questions (FAQ)